-For the avoidance of doubt, all Exchange OTP Holders and OTP Firms, 10 including without limitation market makers, specialists and floor brokers, as well as NYSE and NYSE American members operating on their respective trading floors, 11 remain subject to Exchange, NYSE and NYSE American rules regarding activities on the relevant Trading Floor.
-The proposed connections from the MDC to
+For the avoidance of doubt, all Exchange members and member organizations, 10 including without limitation NYSE floor brokers and Designated Market Makers, as well as members of NYSE American and NYSE Arca operating on their respective trading floors, 11 remain subject to Exchange, NYSE American and NYSE Arca rules regarding activities on the

-1 15 U.S.C.
+&lt;sup>1 15 U.S.C.
 78s(b)(1).

-2 15 U.S.C.
+$^{2}$ 15 U.S.C.
 78a.

-^{3 17} CFR 240.19b-4.
+CFR 240.19b-4.

-^{4&}quot;Trading Floor" is used as defined in, as applicable, NYSE Rule 6A (Trading Floor), NYSE American Scope of Terms (17), and NYSE Arca Rule 1 (Definitions), Floor, Trading Floor and Options Trading Floor.
+4&quot;Trading Floor" is used as defined in, as applicable, NYSE Rule 6A (Trading Floor), NYSE American Scope of Terms (17), and NYSE Arca Rule 1 (Definitions), Floor, Trading Floor and Options Trading Floor.
 NYSE National, Inc. and NYSE Texas, Inc. do not have trading floors.

-5 For purposes of the Exchange's colocation services, a "User" means any market participant that requests to receive colocation services directly from the Exchange.
-See Securities Exchange Act Release No. 76010 (September 29, 2015), 80 FR 60197 (October 5, 2015) (SR-NYSEArca-2015-82).
-As specified in the Fee Schedule, a User that incurs colocation fees for a particular colocation service pursuant thereto would not be subject to colocation fees for the same colocation service charged by the NYSE, NYSE American, NYSE National, Inc. and NYSE Texas, Inc. (together, the "Affiliate SROs").
+&lt;sup>5 For purposes of the Exchange's colocation services, a "User" means any market participant that requests to receive colocation services directly from the Exchange.
+See Securities Exchange Act Release No. 76008 (September 29, 2015), 80 FR 60190 (October 5, 2015) (SR-NYSE-2015-40).
+As specified in the Fee Schedule, a User that incurs colocation fees for a particular colocation service pursuant thereto would not be subject to colocation fees for the same colocation service charged by NYSE American, NYSE Arca., NYSE National, Inc. and NYSE Texas, Inc. (together, the "Affiliate SROs").
 Each Affiliate SRO has submitted substantially the same proposed rule change to propose the change described herein.
-See SR-NYSE-2025-12.
-SR-NYSEAMER-2025-21, SR-NYSETEX-2025-03, and SR-NYSENAT-2025-07.
+See SR-NYSEAMER-2025-21.
+SR-NYSEARCA-2025-29.
+SR-NYSETEX-2025-03, and SR-NYSENAT-2025-07.

-6 Through its Fixed Income and Data Services ("FIDS") business, Intercontinental Exchange, Inc. ("ICE") operates the MDC.
+&lt;sup>6 Through its Fixed Income and Data Services ("FIDS") business, Intercontinental Exchange, Inc. ("ICE") operates the MDC.
 The Exchange and the Affiliate SROs are indirect subsidiaries of ICE.

-7 See Securities Exchange Act Release No. 101576 (November 12, 2024), 80 FR 90775 (November 18, 2024) (SR-NYSEArca-2024-91).
+&lt;sup>7 See Securities Exchange Act Release No. 101582 (November 12, 2024), 89 FR 90812 (November 18, 2024) (SR-NYSE-2024-69).

-8 Information flows over existing network connections in two formats: "unicast" format, which is a format that allows one-to-one communication, similar to a phone line, in which information is sent to and from the Exchange; and "multicast" format, which is a format in which information is sent one-way from the Exchange to multiple recipients at once, like a radio broadcast.
+&lt;sup>8 Information flows over existing network connections in two formats: "unicast" format, which is a format that allows one-to-one communication, similar to a phone line, in which information is sent to and from the Exchange; and "multicast" format, which is a format in which information is sent one-way from the Exchange to multiple recipients at once, like a radio broadcast.

-9 See, as applicable, NYSE American Rule 920NY (Market Makers) and NYSE Arca Rule 6.32-O (Market Maker Defined).
+&lt;sup>9 See, as applicable, NYSE American Rule 920NY (Market Makers) and NYSE Arca Rule 6.32-O (Market Maker Defined).